OhAzzO/ThymeleafComputer/README.md

 - Added 2 extra buttons for Previous and next.
 - Created add.html for the add computer function.
 - Added same layout from computerList and changed it to suit add computer.
+- Created view.html to view selected computer.
+- used  add.html as they are very similar expect a button and minor style changes.